 - Three letters of recommendation (LORs): These letters are confidential and must be submitted online.
 No special forms or templates are needed.
 We prefer to see letters from professors or instructors who are familiar with your work at an advanced level and can speak to your potential for success as a doctoral student.
 Letters from employers are also accepted.

 - Certification of proficiency in English (if applicable): All applicants whose native language is not English must certify their proficiency in the English language in one of two ways:

 - Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score: Tests must have been taken within two years of the intended quarter of entry.
 TOEFL scores must be 600 or higher on the paper-based exam, 250 or higher on the computer-based exam or 100 or higher on the Internet-based exam.
 IELTS scores must be 7.0 or higher.
 We do not require the Test of Spoken English.

-- Or, an undergraduate or graduate degree from an accredited institution where the language of instruction is English: This degree must be awarded before the student enrolls in doctoral classes in the upcoming quarter at Northwestern.
+- Or, an undergraduate or graduate degree from an accredited institution where the language of instruction is English and approved by TGS.
+This degree must be awarded before the student enrolls in doctoral classes in the upcoming quarter at Northwestern.
 This satisfies the English proficiency requirement, but applicants should still include any TOEFL or IELTS scores in the online application, even if test scores have expired.